eric-s-s/dice-tables/README.rst

     In [19]: table = dt.DiceTable.new().add_die(dt.Die(6))

     In [21]: table = table.remove_die(dt.Die(6), 4)
-    dicetables.tools.eventerrors.DiceRecordError: Tried to create a DiceRecord with a negative value at Die(6): -3
+    dicetables.eventsbases.eventerrors.DiceRecordError: Tried to create a DiceRecord with a negative value at Die(6): -3

     In [22]: table = table.remove_die(dt.Die(10))
-    dicetables.tools.eventerrors.DiceRecordError: Tried to create a DiceRecord with a negative value at Die(10): -1
+    dicetables.eventsbases.eventerrors.DiceRecordError: Tried to create a DiceRecord with a negative value at Die(10): -1

     In [26]: table = table.add_die(dt.Die(6), -3)
-    dicetables.tools.eventerrors.DiceRecordError: Tried to add_die or remove_die with a negative number.
+    dicetables.eventsbases.eventerrors.DiceRecordError: Tried to add_die or remove_die with a negative number.

     In [27]: table = table.remove_die(dt.Die(6), -3)
-    dicetables.tools.eventerrors.DiceRecordError: Tried to add_die or remove_die with a negative number.
+    dicetables.eventsbases.eventerrors.DiceRecordError: Tried to add_die or remove_die with a negative number.

     In [28]: table.get_dict()
     Out[28]: {1: 1, 2: 1, 3: 1, 4: 1, 5: 1, 6: 1}